The Forge

 The inciting incident occurs at 15 minutes when Cynthia confronts Isaiah about his lack of direction and announces she has arranged for him to meet Joshua Moore, a successful businessman.
 Isaiah resents the interference and the implication that he needs help..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Isaiah makes the active choice to accept Joshua's offer and commit to the mentorship program.
+This illustrates the protagonist's commitment to Isaiah makes the active choice to accept Joshua's offer and commit to the mentorship program.
 He crosses into a new world of discipline, accountability, and spiritual formation—choosing growth over comfort., moving from reaction to action.

 The Collapse moment at 92 minutes (75% through) represents the emotional nadir.
 Here, All is lost: Isaiah fails a critical test of character, faces a major setback in his relationship with Joshua or his mother, or loses something important.
-The "death" of his false confidence and the painful revelation of how far he still has to go., demonstrates the protagonist at their lowest point.
+The "death" of his false confidence and the painful revelation of how far he still has to go., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 99 minutes initiates the final act resolution at 80% of the runtime.
 Breakthrough revelation: Isaiah synthesizes Joshua's lessons with his own experience, understanding for the first time that true transformation comes from the inside out.
 Armed with humility and renewed faith, he chooses to make things right., demonstrating the transformation achieved throughout the journey.